-Stool swab samples
+Stool samples

-You may be asked to collect a stool swab by rubbing a cotton-headed swab on used toilet paper after opening your bowels during the quarantine stay only.
+You may be asked to collect stool samples by using the special containers provided after opening your bowels during the quarantine stay and follow-up phase.
+Instruction on collecting stool samples will be given when you are admitted to the quarantine unit.
 Only some participants will be asked to do this, depending on the site they are quarantining with and the phase of the study.